gitxandert/audio_decoder/README.md

-# Audio Decoder
+# GART: Generative Audio in Real Time

-This decoder parses WAV, AIFF, and MPEG audio files and will soon decode MP3 files.
-It also provides rudimentary playback capabilities by interacting with the ALSA API.
-This library will be integrated into my [audio scripting project](https://github.com/gitxandert/audio_scripting), replacing some the latter's current dependencies.
+This project aims to facilitate real-time, generative audio in Rust.
+It will feature a scripting language that can be both interpreted and compiled into Rust code.

+## Dependencies

+One of the goals of this project is to realize as many features as possible with as few dependencies as possible.
+It currently only uses the `alsa` and `libc` crates for interaction with OS audio and terminal internals.

-## Current functionality
+## Modules

 **src/main.rs**:
-- executes library functions through extension matching
+- executes audio parsing library functions through extension matching
-- catches unsupported formats
+- catches unsupported audio formats

+**src/lib.rs**:
+- exposes modules to main.rs and hosts testing

+**src/playback.rs**
+- configures ALSA according to (currently) a single audio file's parameters
+- interacts directly with hardware for low-latency buffering
+- interprets rudimentary playback commands through a REPL
+- uses terminal in raw mode for custom output to the screen

-**lib modules**:
+**parsing modules**:
 - mpeg
   - parses frames by:
     <ol type="1">